Workers’ Compensation Insurance

 Save up to 20% on Workers’ Comp Insurance Coverage

 We offer top-rated workers’ comp insurance coverage and other insurance products at prices up to 20% less than the competition.
 We also offer fast-and-easy claims and unrivaled customer service.
 You can call and speak with a small business insurance expert, or you can do everything—including purchasing a workers’ comp plan and submitting claims—online.
-Our processes are all designed with efficiency in mind so you can spend less time dealing with insurance and more time focused on your business.
+Our processes are all designed with efficiency in mind so you can spend less time dealing with worker compensation insurance and more time focused on your business.

 Workers’ compensation insurance helps pay bills associated with a work-related injury, including medical care and lost wages.
 It’s useful in many industries, including apartment and property management, auto services and dealers, cleaning, janitorial, condominiums, hotels, construction, contracting, health care, lawn care, landscaping, professional services, restaurants, bars, retail stores, transportation, and more.

 Does My Business Need Workers’ Compensation Insurance?

 If you have employees, then you should buy workers' compensation insurance.
 Most states require it if you have even one employee or one subcontractor.
 If you don’t have coverage, you face state fines and penalties—even if you never file a claim.
 You could also get stuck with unexpected costs you have to pay out of your own pocket.

 Workers’ comp insurance coverage gives your employees and their families peace of mind knowing they won’t have to pay for medical treatment or other injury-related expenses.

 What is Workers’ Compensation Insurance?

-Workers’ compensation insurance—commonly called “workers’ comp” or “workman’s comp”—is an often-mandatory type of insurance that protects both your employees and your company if an employee experiences an injury or disease while at work, including strains, trip and falls, or accidental death.
+Workers’ compensation insurance—commonly called “workers’ comp” or “workman’s compensation insurance”—is an often-mandatory type of insurance that protects both your employees and your company if an employee experiences an injury or disease while at work, including strains, trip-and-fall accidents, or accidental death.